 Agriculture Victoria soil moisture monitoring sites

 The probes are capacitance enviropro probes.
-They are 80 centimetres long, have eight sensors internally and provide soil water content values and temperature every 10 centimetres.
+They are 80 centimetres long, have eight sensors internally and provide hourly soil water content values and temperature readings every 10 centimetres.

 These are collecting information on water infiltration after rain events and plants using water as they grow dry matter (particularly in the absence of rain).

 Different soil types at each site means they cannot be directly compared to other sites and are best assessed individually.
-All sites are currently useful to show relative movement/use of moisture down the profile for soil types/plant species.
+All sites are currently useful to show relative changes of moisture down through the profile for soil types/plant species listed at each site.

 The soil moisture probes are located in: